 Hidden Kitchens, the duPont-Columbia and James Beard Award winning radio series on NPR’s Morning Edition, explores the world of unexpected, below the radar cooking, legendary meals and eating traditions — how communities come together through food.
 Hidden Kitchens travels the globe chronicling kitchen cultures, past and present.
 Produced by The Kitchen Sisters and mixed by Jim McKee.
 Made possible by in part by The National Endowment for the Humanities, Newman’s Own Foundation, and contributors to The Kitchen Sisters Productions.

-Hidden Kitchens: War & Peace & Food, the latest season of the series, explores the role of food in resolving or creating conflict around the world.
+Hidden Kitchens: Kimchi Diplomacy: War & Peace & Food, the latest season of the series, was given a 2017 James Beard Award.

 A story of “Gastrodiplomacy” — the use of food as a diplomatic tool in helping nations resolve conflict and foster connections between them and spread their “brand.”
 South Korea is one of the countries most involved in using its food to spread its influence.
 They call it “Kimchi Diplomacy.”